Important Guidelines for Instructors

 If a student does not present you with a notification letter

 If a student requests an accommodation based on disability, but does not provide you with a notification letter, or just mentions that they experience a disability, please refer them to the AEC.
-Depending on the nature of the request, you may wish to provide requested accommodations before receiving a notification letter from AEC.
 If you are unsure how to proceed, please contact AEC.

 If a student has a temporary illness/injury